ZohaibS/SeasonalMarketAnalysisPlatform/README.md

      Consists of an Interactive Table for Browsing, a Historical Dashboard, and a Predictions Dashboard.
      The Interactive Table will allow for searching/browsing based on various criteria. (currently being built on index.html) The Dashboards are unique to individual stock tickers and the data is served via Flask.

+     Currently, only the Historical Dashboard is functional and still requires some bugfixing and aesthetic improvements.

 Feel free to contact me at zohaibrsyed@gmail.com.